Does what happens at YC stay at YC? – TechCrunch

 Livingston’s post received hundreds of upvotes, while Damer’s post received a handful.
 Aggravated, Damer soon went to LinkedIn and Twitter to post screenshots of the interaction, “retracting” any previous praise she’d given to YC’s founders, and advising founders not to give up equity before VCs earn their trust.

-Soon, a YC partner e-mailed Damer with an invitation to reach out to group partners or them directly about any YC concerns, according to a document shared with TechCrunch by the accelerator.
+Soon, a YC partner e-mailed Damer with an invitation to reach out to group partners or this partner directly about any YC concerns, according to a document shared with TechCrunch by the accelerator.
 The partner also explained that one of the community rules at Bookface was not to share anything from the forum with anyone outside of YC.
 The partner asked Damer to take down the Bookface screenshots.
 Damer did not respond to the email and did not take down the screenshots.

-Less than two weeks later, Damer received a second email from the partner, this time with a clear message: Because she did not delete her posts, she had been removed from Bookface and could reach out if she wished to re-engage.
+Less than two weeks later, Damer received a second email from the partner, this time with a clear message: Because she did not delete her posts, Damer had been removed from Bookface and could reach out if she wished to re-engage.

 The communication was extensive compared with the organization’s handling of Biggar’s tweet, and suggests that YC did a far better job in following its own protocols in Damer’s case.